Robertdeaton15/robrobdeaton/Packaging-Android-Plugin-For-Release.md

 ## Sharing Your Plugin

-Post your plugin here when you want to let the world use it! https://github.com/Disa-im/DisaOpenSource/issues/3
+Post your plugin at:
+https://github.com/Disa-im/DisaOpenSource/issues/3
+Remember to encapsulated the generated QR code string from this tooling with the [plugin] ... [/plugin] tag.